LennartHennigs/RG35XX-H-Notes/README.md

 - If you get no sound after you connected the console via HDMI, you need to reset the audio output:
   - Go to: `Main Menu > System Settings > Audio Output`.
   - Select `AudioCodec` and confirm.
 And then go back to `Auto`.

-### Pairing a Bluetooth Controller

-- Go to `Main Menu > Controller & Bluetooth settings > Pain Bluetooth Pads Automatically`.
-- Turn on Bluetooth mode on your controller (e.g. `Y + START` on an *8bitdo* Controller).
-- Enable pairing mode on your controller.
-- You you will get a notification when the controller is paired to the console.
-- Run the `Controller Mapping`.
-- Adjust the `Player Assignments` to use the controller, e.g.:
-  - `P1 > Controller`
-  - `P2 > #0 Deeplay-Keys`

-### Pairing other Bluetooth Devices

-You can also pair keyboards, mice and audio devices (e.g. headphones) in a similar way as described above.

-#### Links

 - [Batocera > Controller](https://wiki.batocera.org/supported_controllers)

 ## Controls